inet-framework/inet-showcases/_docs/wireless/sensornetwork/index.md

 in a wireless sensor network.
 The scenario is that there are wireless sensor nodes in a refrigerated warehouse, monitoring the temperature at their location.
 They periodically transmit temperature data wirelessly to a gateway node, which forwards the data to a server via a wired connection.

+Note that in WSN terminology, the gateway would be called sink.
+Ideally, there should be a specific application in the gateway node called `sink`, which would receive the data from the WSN, and send it to the server over IP.
+Thus the node would act as a gateway between the WSN and the outside IP network.
+In the example simulations, the gateway just forwards the data packets over IP.

 To run the example simulations, choose the `BMac`, `LMac` and `XMac` configurations from
 <a srcFile="wireless/sensornetwork/omnetpp.ini"/>.
 Most of the configuration keys
 in the ini file are shared between the three simulations (they are defined in the